GM4AJK/Sitrec2/README.md

 npm run build
 ```

-This will build the app in http://localhost/s/sitrec/, which mostly comprises
+This will build the app to the location specified by `dev_path` in `config-install.js` (e.g., http://localhost/s/sitrec/), which mostly comprises:

 ```
 index.html - the entry point